GetStructure/structure-api-js/README.md

 WARNING
 ===============

 > **Notice:** *"Structure API JS" is deprecated.
 This here is kept for historical purposes only.
-You should head to [the "Losant API JS" github project](https://github.com/losant/losant-api-js) instead.*
+You should head to [the "Losant REST JS" github project](https://github.com/losant/losant-rest-js) instead.*

 ============